sanger-tol/tolqc/tolqc-api/app/test/README.md

 - Specifying an id on post is handled correctly (no 500 INTERNAL SERVER ERROR)
 - Requests that lead to sqlalchemy errors do not return 500 INTERNAL SERVER ERROR
 - That every custom exception has a test case!
+- That post/put requests lead to the correct corresponding changes to the DB